mikehouse/iOS-Tricks/Tips and Tricks/03. Swift speed up compilation by marking class as final/README.md

 | 106 seconds   | 121 seconds   |
 | 109 seconds   | 122 seconds   |

-As we can see to mark all classes as final we got 8%~10% time speed up.
+As we can see marking all classes as final we got 8%~10% compilation time speed up.
 Cheers!